 This article intends to transport readers right into the June of 1865 Texas when the slaves of Galveston first learned of their freedom.
 As a way to honor the Juneteenth holiday with an exercise in empathy, readers are briefly guided in imagining the harsh circumstances that slaves endured, and then invited to consider the things from which they long to be free in their own lives.

 In observance of Father’s Day, the team at Integrated Work took a moment to honor the role each of our fathers (or father figures) had in helping us become the leaders we are today.
 We reflect on the lessons we gathered from our fathers and make sense of them through the lens of the ideals that ground our organization.
 We share their collective impact with you in hopes that it may inspire deepened consideration of the fatherhood you may have experienced in your own life.

-Integrated Work is delighted to welcome three new staff members to our team!
-Asra Riaz, Mikayla Branz, and Nick Delgado joined us recently, and we couldn’t be more grateful to have more wonderful people accompany us on our journey.
-Here’s a little more about why we love them…
+Integrated Work is delighted to welcome two new interns to our team!
+Rayyan Ahmed and Martin Simpson Teplin recently joined us and we couldn’t be more grateful to have two such talented people accompany us on our journey.
+Here’s a little more about them.

 To achieve greatness, start where you are, use what you have, do what you can.